Introduction and Inspirations

 Self

-The keyword self serves for a very specific purpose inside the methods of a class: It's a reference to the current instance of the class.
-It's used to refer to the current instance on which a method is being invoked.
+serves for a very specific purpose inside the methods of a class: It is a reference to the current instance of the class.
+It is used to refer to the current instance on which a method is being invoked.

 Inheritance

-As we all know, inheritance is a fundamental concept in object-oriented programming which allows a class to inherit attributes and methods from another class.
+As is widely known, inheritance is a fundamental concept in object-oriented programming which allows a class to inherit attributes and methods from another class.

 The major purpose for the existence of inheritance is to promote code reuse and to establish a natural hierarchy between classes.